Degree Course: Sciences of Cultural Heritage

 (objectives)

-Objectives of the course are the presentation and discussion of the development of Roman art and its political, religious and socio-economic implications, from the middle republic to the late antique age.
-This will be achieved through the use of updated texts, "interactive" lessons in which the student is directly involved and through a visit to museums and archaeological sites in the Vesuvian area.
+TRAINING OBJECTIVES The student will have knowledge and understanding of the development of Roman art and its political, religious and socio-economic implications, from the middle republic to the late antique age.
+The course will examine, among other topics, statuary, portraits, state reliefs, pictorial and mosaic systems, sarcophagi and architectural decoration.
+The course will also analyse the architectural and urban development of Rome and other significant centres of Roman Italy.
+This objective will be achieved through the use of updated textbooks, "interactive" lessons in which the student is directly involved and through the discussion of some of the topics related to the most recent acquisitions in this field.

 |